vanshmadan/aws-lambda-snapstart-python-scanner/README.md

 A Python-based scanner that detects compatibility issues when enabling AWS Lambda SnapStart.
 Helps identify cold-start risks, initialization patterns, and SnapStart-breaking code before deployment.

+This **Python-based SnapStart Scanner** helps developers detect potential compatibility issues *before* enabling SnapStart on their Lambda functions.
+It analyzes your codebase, highlights risky patterns, and generates a simple, readable report.

+Perfect for teams adopting SnapStart safely across large serverless applications.

 It is inspired by the official SnapStart Bug Scanner for Java — but implemented in Python using [`libcst`](https://github.com/Instagram/LibCST), enabling precise analysis without executing code.

-This tool helps ensure your Lambda function behaves correctly when SnapStart restores a pre-initialized execution environment.

 ---